m-nic/ng-dynamic-forms/README.md

 # DynamicFroms

-This project was started due to the need of easily generating forms in a dynamic way.
+This project was started due to the need of easily generating forms in a dynamic way using Angular.
-It' still under active development and will be soon published on npm

 # Instalation
     npm i --save ngx-dynamic-forms